-If you want people to notice you online, it doesn’t take a marketing genius to know it’s all about the visuals — a photo, infographic or video will out-pull your wall of words every time.
+If you want people to notice you online, it doesn’t take a marketing genius to know it’s all about the visuals.
+A photo, infographic or video will out-pull your wall of words every time.
 (A photo of you will help, too.)
-We’re not advocating posting random graphics (unless, of course, there’s a compelling business reason behind that cat wearing clothes).
+We’re not advocating posting random graphics (unless there’s a compelling business reason behind that cat wearing clothes).
 But since adding good graphics to your website, blog or social media means your message is more likely to be seen and shared, it does make sense to invest in your visuals.

-Despite an overwhelming number of cheap or free images on the internet, few of us have the time, the eye or the photo-editing skills to turn them into attention-grabbing graphics that will suit our purpose.
-And, while video has huge potential, your particular talents may not play well on YouTube, no matter how much you invest there.
+Despite an overwhelming number of cheap or free images on the internet, few of us have the time or the photo-editing skills to turn them into graphics that will suit our purpose.
+And our particular talents may not play well on YouTube, no matter how much we invest there.
 But don’t give up.
-We’re betting you have something the artists and YouTube sensations don’t: A crackerjack grasp of the issues your clients care about and — better yet — a way with words.
+We’re betting you have something that artists and YouTube sensations don’t: A crackerjack grasp of the issues your clients care about and — better yet — a way with words.

-The good news is there are tons of fun and easy-to-use apps that will help marry your words with attractive, highly shareable graphics.
+The good news is there are easy-to-use apps that will help marry your words with attractive, highly shareable graphics.
 Here are five mostly free options to stoke your creative fires.